The Voice of Germany season 14

 The fourteenth season of the talent show The Voice of Germany premiered on 26 September 2024.
 The show is broadcast by two local TV stations, ProSieben and Sat.1, during the Blind Auditions and the Battles.

 Samu Haber and Yvonne Catterfeld returned as coaches after a three-season absence, as well as Mark Forster, who returned after a one-season absence.
 The three returning coaches were joined by Kamrad who made his debut as a coach.
 Thore Schölermann returned for his thirteenth season as host, with Melissa Khalaj returning for her third season as host.

-Jennifer Lynn won the season, marking Samu Haber's third win as a coach, making her the oldest winner to date in the show's history.
+Jennifer Lynn won the season, marking Samu Haber's third win as a coach (Haber's second win was during season 10 along with Rea Garvey as a duo coach), making her the oldest winner to date in the show's history.
 With Lynn's win, Haber became the first coach on the main version of the show to win three times.